 The Tor Internet browsing software provides the user with anonymous Internet access as, due to the use of various different servers in ‘hops’, it prevents the IP address of the user from being identified.

 In addition to this, where standard Internet browsing applications, such as Internet Explorer, Google Chrome and Mozilla Firefox, normally retain Internet browsing history and temporary cache files, the Tor Internet Browser software does not retain any such records which makes identifying the activity conducted by the user more difficult.

-The use of Tor Internet Browser can mean that in some instances those who had frequently accessed unlawful images may be assisted as the evidence to prove that is more hidden on their computer.
+The use of Tor Internet Browser can mean that, in some instances, those who had frequently accessed unlawful images may be assisted as the evidence to prove it is more hidden on their computer.

 However, in contrast, those who seek to prove legitimate Internet browsing may also have difficulties if they had used the Tor Internet browsing software, for example, where there are low numbers of unlawful images created on a small number of occasions a defence for the individual may be supported by the Internet activity, however, the absence of it may infringe the identification of evidence to assist.